jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-2.md

   - We thus enter into the lover's anxiety, concern, and distress.

-17 Hence, in some modern tragedies and romances, this love appears so interesting.
+{{< s v="17" >}} Hence, in some modern tragedies and romances, this love appears so interesting.

 The distress of the love between Castalio and Monimia interests us in the tragedy The Orphan.
 If those two lovers were perfectly secure in their love for each other, it would excite laughter, not sympathy.
 <!-- It is always improper to admit this scene into a tragedy.
 It is only acceptable from the concern for the dangers and difficulties which the audience foresees will come to it. -->

-18 The laws of society impose a reserve on women which renders love more distressful to them.
+{{< s v="18" >}} The laws of society impose a reserve on women which renders love more distressful to them.
 This makes it more interesting.

 We are charmed with the love of Phaedra, despite all its extravagance and guilt.
 That very extravagance and guilt recommends it to us.
 - Her fear, shame, remorse, horror, despair, become more natural and interesting.